geoffcanady/deep-learning-cnn/README.md

   **TODO:** test for
  - No hat, no sunglasses
- - Has had *and* sunglasses
+ - Has hat *and* sunglasses
- - Script for image normalization (cropping, sizing, convert to b&w)
+ - Script for image normalization (cropping, sizing, possibly convert to greyscale)

 ### Features